-Suitable for students studying history for their HSC, this program is an opportunity for budding historians to examine Cockatoo Island’s place in Australia’s historical narrative from a variety of perspectives.
+This program is an opportunity for budding historians to examine Cockatoo Island’s place in Australia’s historical narrative from a variety of perspectives.
 Leveraging the island’s extensive historical sources, students will develop an awareness of the validity of multiple viewpoints.

-If your group is travelling to Cockatoo Island by ferry, each person will need to be in possession of an Opal Card with sufficient funds.
+Opal cards: If your group is travelling to Cockatoo Island by ferry, each person will need to be in possession of an Opal Card with sufficient funds.
 Alternatively, you can pre-purchase Opal One Day Travel Passes for their entire group.
 To arrange Opal One Day Travel Passes for your group, visit opaldaypass.transport.nsw.gov.au.

 On-street parking is available for cars near the ferry wharves at Woolwich, Greenwich, Chiswick, Huntleys Point, Drummoyne, Birchgrove and Balmain.
 The Clarkes Point Reserve Carpark (access via Clarke Road, Woolwich) offers parking for coaches and is a short walk from the Woolwich ferry wharf.

 Our high school programs contain stories (and may contain images and/or visuals) of deceased people.

 Most areas of the island are wheelchair accessible; however, there is a steep incline from the lower island to the upper plateau, and – owing to the island’s industrial heritage – there are uneven surfaces as well as some buildings not accessible by wheelchair

 Suitable walking shoes, sun protection, wet weather gear (if needed) and packed lunches.